 • You are not allowed to raise your leg as much as possible for a couple of days after surgery.

 • If your doctor doesn’t recommend it, you can’t shower.
 Within 24 – 48 hours, it is advisable to avoid bathing after knee surgery.

 • Without crutches or brace, you shouldn’t stand.

-• Use a pillow while sleeping with knee brace to get the best effect.
+• Use a pillow while sleeping with a knee brace to get the best effect.

 What can I expect after meniscus surgery?